All Episodes

 God wants believers to be green.

-That's the message of Murphy emerging from a Vatican conference on climate change, which was the latest sign of growing concern by religious groups around the world over the fate of the planet.
+That's the message emerging from a Vatican conference on climate change, which was the latest sign of growing concern by religious groups around the world over the fate of the planet.

-See, I'm telling you, you combine Book of Revelation and uh thought of the end days, last day's end times, with the global warming's promise of that you've got a natural way to mix and make religious people turn into these environmentalist wackos.
+See, I'm telling you, you combine Booger Revelation and the thought of the end days, last days, end times, with the global warming's promise of that, you've got a natural way to mix and make religious people turn into these environmentalist wackos.

-Scientists, environment ministers, leaders of various religions from twenty countries sat down for two days to discuss the implications of global warming and development.
+Scientists, environment ministers, leaders of various religions from 20 countries sat down for two days to discuss the implications of global warming and development.

-The conference was organized, excuse me, there, by the uh Vatican's Council for Justice and Peace.
+The conference was organized by the Vatican's Council for Justice and Peace.

 It marked the most significant plunge to date by the Roman Catholic Church into one of the hottest contemporary topics.

-Elias Abramitis, a Greek Orthodox minister of the World Council of Churches, told the gathering that climate change was a deeply spiritual issue rooted in the scriptures.
+Elias Abramedis, a Greek Orthodox minister of the World Council of Churches, told the gathering that climate change was a deeply spiritual issue rooted in the scriptures.

 Will religion stop volcanoes?

-Because I don't Mount Penetubo put more junk up there in the air when it blew some years ago than all of the automobile exhaust since the invention of the automobile.
+Because I don't, Mount Pinatubo put more junk up there in the air when it blew some years ago than all of the automobile exhaust since the invention of the automobile.

 Laura, great to have you on the EIB network.